 You betcha!
 The whole grains fill you up compared with white flour, and your body processes them more slowly so you stay fuller longer.
 For example, I can easily pack away three to four “normal” pancakes, but max out at two whole wheat pancakes.
 And I stay full until lunch.

 For the milk, I love using buttermilk because it gives the pancakes great tangy taste.
 Save any extra buttermilk for future batches.
 Learn more about it in this post on freezing buttermilk.
+You can also try our Oat Milk Pancakes which are delicious and dairy-free.

 Here’s How You Make Healthy Whole Wheat Pancakes